 You should have a routine eye test at least every two years.
 But you can have a test at any point if you have any concerns about your vision.

 An eye test can confirm whether you're short or long-sighted.
-You can be given a prescription for glasses or contact lenses to correct your vision.
+You can be given a prescription for glasses or contact lenses to improve your vision.

 For some people – such as children under 16, or those under 19 and in full-time education – eye tests are available free of charge on the health service.